JaredHillyer/DSC-365-465/README.md

 # DSC-365-465
-For class."\n"
-I don't know how to use git.
+For class, I don't know how to use git.